Text Link

 As the blood flow is decreased to the fingers, less oxygen reaches the fingertips.
 When skin or tissues are oxygenated, they should have a healthy pinkness that indicates vitality.
 With less oxygen, the normal pink color changes to blue.2

-Change #3: Damaged nerves
+Change #3: Tingling and numbness from damaged nerves

 If nerves are damaged, they will give out cries for help.
 One of the signs of nerve damage is numbness which happens when you may not be able to feel part of your body that is affected.
 It's possible that AN may damage nerves in the hands.
 This may also result from vitamin B12, vitamin B1, or other nutritional deficiencies, including fat and other forms of energy.3 Any of these deficiencies negatively affect nerves, leaving them open to damage.

-Change #4: Anorexic hands and muscle twitches
+Change #4: Shaking hands and muscle twitches

 Muscle twitches may result from calcium and magnesium deficiency and electrolyte imbalances.4 Vitamin and mineral deficiency are common in AN, as are electrolyte imbalances.